rsullivan00/blog/_posts/2017-08-10-docker-for-mac.markdown

 `docker.qcow2` file.
 Unfortunately, [Docker for Mac does not free memory when you delete containers and images](https://github.com/docker/for-mac/issues/371).

-My `docker.qcow2` file grow to over 60GB before I ran out of space and decided to delete the whole file and recreate my containers.
+My `docker.qcow2` file grows to over 60GB.
+There is no way to slim down this file--deleting images does not actually free the space on disk.

 ### Next steps